fluencelabs/ethdenver-2024/README.md

 # Fluence ETHDenver 2024 Buidlathon Tracks And Bounties

 Welcome to the Year of the SporkWhale which undoubtedly will culminate in another epic Hackathon pushing the boundaries of decentralization to new heights.
 To this end, Fluence is sponsoring five buidl tracks paying out a combined total of USDC 25,000!
+Eat the Cloud with Fluence and join us for the '24 Buidlathon and the [Fluence DE:PIN Summit](), 02/27/2024 in mile-high Denver.

 ## About Fluence

-[Fluence](https://fluence.network/) is a decentralized serverless compute and DePin protocol.
-Buidling on Fluence, developers create Fluence Functions from Wasm and deploy their Fluence Functions to Tier 4 data centers providing provable, decentralized hardware resources.
-Fluence's on-chain marketplace built on [IPC](https://www.ipc.space/) facilitates the trustless matching of developers' capacity demand and providers' capacity supply one, or many, Fluence Functions at a time.
-That is, developers not only can work with decentralized compute but be assured that that compute is deployed on DePin instead of centrally controlled data centers.
+[Fluence](https://fluence.network/) is a decentralized serverless compute and infrastructure (DePin) platform.
+With Fluence, developers create Fluence Compute Functions and deploy them to Tier 4 data centers providing provable, decentralized CPU and RAM resources.
+Fluence's on-chain marketplace, built on [IPC](https://www.ipc.space/), facilitates the trustless matching of developers' capacity demand and providers' capacity supply for one, or many, Fluence Compute Functions at a time.
+That is, developers not only work with decentralized compute at the application or protocol level but also at the infrastructure level.

-Eat the Cloud with Fluence, join us in the Buidlathon and the [Fluence DE:PIN Summit](), 02/27/2024 in mile-high Denver.

 ## Buidl With Fluence

+Fluence Functions is a decentralized, stateless compute service leveraging the Wasm-Wasi runtime without developers having to provision or manage servers.
+Fluence Functions not only follow the serverless paradigm but introduce decentralization at the compute as well as the server level.
+That is, Fluence Functions execute on decentralized physical infrastructure (DePin) enabling the decentralization of applications and protocols from the bottom up.

+### Create, Deploy And Execute A Fluence Compute Function -- 5 x USDC 1,000

+Create a Fluence Compute Function of your choice, deploy it to the Fluence testnet and orchestrate it with Fluence Workflow.
+Examine the function locally with the REPL provided by Fluence CLI and orchestrate the distributed function with an Aqua script.
+Use Fluence CLI to execute the Aqua script and capture the response.

+Be one of the first five (5) submitters of a functional and complete solution to be eligible for a bounty.
+Follow the submissions guides provided below **and** add a screenshot of the REPL output for your function and document the captured function response.

 ### Improve Your dAPP with fRPC -- 5 x USDC 1,000

-While RPC as a Service is a convenient and cost efficient option to bring EVM JSON-RPC to your dAPP, it introduces some crappy side-effects: single-point of failure, data integrity and privacy concerns come to mind.
+While RPC as a Service is a convenient and cost efficient option to bring EVM JSON-RPC to your dAPP, it introduces some side-effects: single-point of failure, data integrity and privacy concerns come to mind.

-Fluence has prepared a substrate to easily and cheaply enable decentralized RPC from existing building blocks using Fluence Functions call [fRPC](https://github.com/fluencelabs/fRPC-Substrate).
-By adding multiple RPC endpoints of your choosing and self-hosting a tiny http gateway with your dApp, you simple need to add the gateways url to your dAPP and to enjoy decentralized RPC: no single point of failure, much improved data integrity and significantly improved privacy.
+Fluence has prepared a substrate to easily and cheaply enable decentralized RPC for your dApp from existing building blocks using [fRPC](https://github.com/fluencelabs/fRPC-Substrate).
+By adding multiple RPC endpoints of your choosing, self-hosting a tiny http gateway with your dApp, deploying the provided compute function to the number of peers of your choosing and configuring the Aqua script to select the desired distributed availability or consensus algorithm, e.g. failover or quorum, you can enable you dApp with a performant decentralized RPC solution without having to touch the code of your dApp.

-Be one of the first five (5) submitted solutions to integrate fRPC with your dAPP to cash in on a USDC 1,000 bounty.
-See submission guidelines below for more information.
+You provide request logs for at least two different json-rpc method requests from your dApp illustrating the elimination of a single point of failure, much improved privacy and data integrity.
+Be one of the first five (5) submitted, functional solutions to integrate fRPC with your dAPP to cash in on a USDC 1,000 bounty.
+See submission guidelines below for more information and requirements.

-### Create And Deploy A Fluence Function -- 5 x USDC 1,000

-Fluence Functions is a decentralized, stateless compute service built on Wasm without developers having to provision or manage servers.
-Fluence Functions not only follow the serverless paradigm like AWS Lambda or Azure Functions but introduce decentralization a the compute as well as server level via DePin.
-In fact, Fluence capacity providers commit provable capacity from Tier 4 data centers.

-Create and deploy a Fluence Function of your choice to the Fluence testnet.
-Examine the function locally with Fluence's Marine REPL and run the function with Fluence's Aqua distributed workflow engine.
-Follow the submissions guides provided below and add a screenshot of the REPL output for your function.

-### Integrate Your Fluence Functions With Decentralized Storage -- 1 x USDC 2,500, 1 X USDC 1,500, 1 X USDC 1,000
+### Integrate Your Fluence Functions With Ceramic -- 1 x USDC 2,500, 1 X USDC 1,500, 1 X USDC 1,000

 Like all serverless compute solutions, Fluence Functions is inherently stateless, which means durable storage needs to be integrated into the solution stack.
-Instead of centralized storage solutions, this track rewards hackers to integrate [Ceramic](https://ceramic.network/) as your a decentralized data layer to your decentralized compute with Fluence Functions.
+This track rewards hackers to integrate [Ceramic](https://ceramic.network/) as the decentralized data layer for your Fluence Functions.

-At the very minimum, your Fluence Functions should have a read and write capability to the chosen storage solution and use different Aqua workflow scripts to demonstrate the read and write operation.
+Your Fluence Functions need to have a read and write capability to Ceramic Streams or Compose DB and choreograph your Fluence Compute Functions with Aqua scripts to demonstrate the read and write operation.
+Bonus points for deploying your function to more than one provider in the Fluence testnet and to code your Aqua script to take advantage of this deployment.
+For example, write from the function on one peer and read from the function from the other peer.

+ Follow the submissions guides provided below.

 ### Spread Your Wings With Fluence Functions, ZK or MPC  -- 1 x USDC 3,500, 1 x USDC 1,500